ckelly38/MyORM/README.md

 BUT IF YOU ACCIDENTLY OPEN IT IN WRITE OR OVERWRITE MODE TO DO THIS, YOU WILL LOSE EVERYTHING IN THAT FILE.
 I WILL NOT BE HELD RESPONSIBLE FOR THAT.

 TO AVOID THE OVERWRITE PROBLEM, ALWAYS USE APPEND MODE.

+## Test File Generator
+after getting myorm, there is a testfilegenerator.py that is included.
+This file can be used to generate a setup or seed script so you can start executing it.
+You will need the following command:

+python -m myorm.testfilegenerator newfilenameandpathtoit configmodulename dbrefnmor0
+python -m myorm.testfilegenerator
+python -m myorm.testfilegenerator [-nodb, --nodb, 0]

+A WORD OF WARNING: IF THE FILE ALREADY EXISTS, IT WILL BE OVERWRITTEN!
+YOU WILL LOSE EVERYTHING IN THAT FILE!
+DISCLAIMER:
+I, AS THE PROGRAMMER OF MYORM, I, WILL NOT BE RESPONSIBLE FOR LOST DATA DUE TO USER ERROR.
+SO USE CAUTION.

+NOTE if you choose to provide no arguments after calling the script all defaults will be used.
+It will create the test file with whatever the default file name is with the .py extension and it will have a default config module name, and it will have a default DB ref name (you will be using the DB).

+NOTE if you choose to provide 1 argument it must be one of the following: -nodb, --nodb, or 0 In this case that command will look like: python -m myorm.testfilegenerator --nodb It will create the test file with whatever the default file name is with the .py extension and it will have a default config module name, and it will not be using the DB and will not provide a DB ref name.

+IF YOU DO NOT LIKE THE DEFAULT NAMES PROVIDED, YOU CAN USE FIND AND REPLACE ALL ON THE FILE OR USE THE MAIN COMMAND TO CALL THE GENERATOR WITH ALL 3 ARGUMENTS:

+1. The new file name and relative path to it (no extension because that will be given to you).
+2. The config module or file name again no extension just the name.
+3. This is the name of the database DB object that holds the ref in the config file.
+This is important because the setup script that gets run once you run this file will setup the myorm so it can be used.
+If you do not want to have a DB object ref, just provide a 0 here.

+The generator will generate a file like this YOU CAN COPY THIS DIRECTLY:

+import config;
+from myorm.myvalidator import myvalidator;
+from myorm.mycol import mycol;
+mycol.setUpMyColDBRefAndConfigModule(config);#covers parts a, b, and c from myorm.mybase import mybase;
+#import all of your DB model classes here before you set them up on the next line
+mybase.setupMain();

+OR

+import config;
+from myorm.myvalidator import myvalidator;
+from myorm.mycol import mycol;
+myvalidator.setupConfigModule(config);#setup part a
+tmpdbref = myvalidator.getDBAttrOrValFromConfigModuleNoVars(config, True);#setup part b
+mycol.setMyDBRef(tmpdbref);#setup part c
+from myorm.mybase import mybase;
+#import all of your DB model classes here before you set them up on the next line
+mybase.setupMain();
+CURSOR = tmpdbref.getCursor();
+CONN = tmpdbref.getConn();
+SQLVARIANT = tmpdbref.getSQLType();

+OF COURSE YOU EXECUTE THAT GENERATED STARTUP FILE AS YOU WOULD ANY OTHER PYTHON FILE WITH: python filename.py

+ONE OTHER THING, YOU CANNOT EXECUTE IT DIRECTLY WITHOUT HAVING MODEL FILES...
+THAT IS TO SAY THAT IF THERE ARE NO MODEL DB CLASSES, THEN THERE IS A CHANCE SOME OF THE METHODS WILL NOT RUN OR WILL ERROR OUT PROBABLY DUE TO A MISSING TABLE NAME.
+WELL NOT QUITE SEE THE IMPORTANT NOTE IN THE INITIAL SETUP SECTION ABOUT THE config.py FILE.

+## Class List Starup Generator
+after running the test or startup or seed file generator, you will have noticed that there is a line on that file that says:

+#import all of your DB model classes here before you set them up on the next line

+the idea with the class list startup generator is that it finds the line like this and replaces it with the model class import lines.
+Like from models import myclassnamea; ... for each of the classes for example.
+Only it is more like: from models import myclassnamea;
+from otherfile import myotherclassnamea;
+... for each of the classes on each of the files.

+ORDER MATTERS:
+This class list generator is obviously intended to be run after the models generator and after the test file generator has run.
+IF you run it before the test file generator has generated that file, it will not work at all.

+You can run it before the models file generator, the only thing that it needs are the file names and the class names.
+It does not need the actual files to exist, so the models file generator does not need to actually have been run.

+However, if the models file generator has not been run yet and you run this after running the test file generator and then try to execute that newly modified test file, the test file will not run because the models files and classes do not exist.

+OVERWRITE WARNING:
+It obviously OVERWRITES and saves that given test file, so be careful.

+A WORD OF WARNING: IF THE FILE ALREADY EXISTS, AND YOU CALL IT IN WRITE MODE OR OVERWRITE MODE, IT WILL BE OVERWRITTEN!
+YOU WILL LOSE EVERYTHING IN THAT FILE!
+DISCLAIMER:
+I, AS THE PROGRAMMER OF MYORM, I, WILL NOT BE RESPONSIBLE FOR LOST DATA DUE TO USER ERROR.
+SO USE CAUTION.

+YOU CAN CALL THE CLASS LIST STARTUP GENERATOR AS FOLLOWS:
+You can call the program as follows:

+python -m myorm.addclasslisttotestfile testfile searchstrorflgorindex classlistflags classlist filenameflags fnms python -m myorm.addclasslisttotestfile testfile classlistflags classlist filenameflags fnms

+It needs:
+1. the testfile name and relative path to it no extension.
+2. the search string or line index (file line number - 1) to replace.
+SO DO NOT GET THIS WRONG.
+IF THE NUMBER IS CORRECT, YOU MIGHT ACCIDENTALLY OVERWRITE A LINE YOU NEEDED, SO BE CAREFUL.
+Ideally this string is inside of "" properly escaped.
+3. the indicator that you are begining the class list next.
+4. the list of class names each separated by a space.
+5. the indicator that you are begining the file list next.
+6. the list of file names each separated by a space.

+NOTE: 2. is optional, it will search for the default string that the test file generated added if you do not provide this.

+After this generator runs, the test or startup or seed file will be ready to be executed.
+WELL NOT QUITE SEE THE IMPORTANT NOTE IN THE INITIAL SETUP SECTION ABOUT THE config.py FILE.

+IMPORTANT NOTE: IF YOUR config.py FILE DOES NOT EXIST or whatever you used for the config module name DOES NOT EXIST, THEN THE TEST FILE WILL NOT RUN.
+UNFORTUNATELY, THIS FILE IS HIGHLY VARIABLE DUE TO YOU AS THE USER NEEDING TO PROVIDE WHAT LIBRARIES THIS LIBRARY WILL BE USING.